-It's very easy to make your own propagation box using an inexpensive clear plastic storage bin with a lid.
-All you have to do is add a 3-4 inch layer of rooting medium on the bottom of the box and you have everything you need to start using it.
-For the medium, I use a mixture of 1/2 peat and 1/2 perlite for the rooting medium in my propagation boxes.
+It’s very easy to make your own propagation box using an inexpensive clear plastic storage bin with a lid.
+All you have to do is add a 3-4 inch layer of rooting medium on the bottom of the box and you have everything you need to start using your propagation box.
+I use a mixture of 1/2 peat moss and 1/2 perlite for the rooting medium in my propagation boxes.
 You can also add vermiculite to that mixture if it dries out too quickly.
 Don’t use regular potting soil, it holds too much water and the cuttings can rot.

 Here are some tips for success with a propagation box…

-- Dip the stem of the cutting in rooting hormone before sticking it into the rooting mixture.
+- Dip the stem of the cutting in rooting hormone before sticking it into the rooting medium.

-- Keep the rooting medium moist, but not saturated and don't allow it to dry out completely.
+- Keep the rooting medium moist but not soggy, and don’t allow it to dry out completely.

-- If you added too much water, you can leave the lid off the box for a day or two to allow the excess water to evaporate.
+- If you added too much water to the propagation box, you can leave the lid off the box for a day or two to allow the excess water to evaporate.

-- Keep the box out of directly sunlight.
+- Keep the propagation box out of direct sunlight.
 An area near a sunny window is the perfect spot inside the house; outside the house, it should be kept in the shade.

 - If the storage bin you plan to use for a propagation box is air tight, add a few ventilation holes in the lid to help avoid mildew growth.

 - Plant Propagation Made Easy eBook

 - Define Propagation: What Is Plant Propagation (and how to get started)